 - arrangements you’ve made for additional or ongoing support to the customer, like if you’ve referred to other agencies.

-If you’re a health or medical professional, also provide the following information:
+If you’re a health or medical professional, also provide:

 - the customer’s condition, and how their condition directly impacts on their ability to secure and maintain alternative forms of accommodation

 - the customer’s treatment plan and long-term prognosis